dfornis/dfornis/content/post/predicting-search-data/index.md

 author = "Hugo Authors"
-title = "Predicting movement patterns with R" date = "2021-01-31" description = "The pandemic has rendered the standard tool set for making predictions less effective.
-So let's try something different.
-Narrative economics, Google data and a simple model."
+title = "Predicting movement patterns with R" date = "2021-01-31" description = "The Covid-19 pandemic has rendered the standard tool set for making economic forecasts less effective.
+Can high frequency Google Trends data be used as an alternative input in forecasts in times of high uncertainty?"

 tags = [
     "r",